nuxy/Steam-Input-Gamepad-Settings/Steam Controller Config/The Finals/README.md

 - Performing a **Use/Sprint/Jump** while changing directions may contain a slight lag.
 - Performing a **Slide** action after a **Jump** may prematurely stop at a **Crouch**.

+### Incorrect glyphs in game UI

+The game interface shows K & M buttons that do not correspond to the controller.